MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/server-migration.md

 4. Create and/or assign existing endpoint protection policies to the collection.

-### If you are currently using MECM to manage your servers, have a 3rd party AV solution and MMA-based sensor and want to upgrade to the new Microsoft Defender for Endpoint BEFORE the 2011 release of MECM.
+### If you are currently using MECM to manage your servers, have a non-Microsoft antivirus solution and MMA-based sensor and want to upgrade to the new Microsoft Defender for Endpoint BEFORE the 2011 release of MECM.

 Migration steps: